EMD-386088

-EMD-386088 is an indole derivative which is used in scientific research.
+EMD-386088 is an tetrahydropyridinylindole derivative which is used in scientific research.
 It acts as a potent 5-HT6 receptor partial agonist, with a Ki of 1 nM, a significantly higher affinity than older 5-HT6 agonists such as EMDT, although it possesses moderate affinity for the 5-HT3 receptor as well.
 Subsequent research has determined that EMD-386088 is also a dopamine reuptake inhibitor and that this action is involved in the antidepressant-like effects of the drug in rodents.

+EMD-386088 can be further reacted with a butyrophenone sidechain.